mdelmans/sshlack/README.md

 $ ssh {username}@127.0.0.1 -p 2222
 ```

-On first login, type in a password you want to use for your username.
+On first login, type in a password you want to use for your account.

 5. Have fun!